saferpay/sndbx/texts/trx_interface.md

   <p><strong>Note:</strong> If an alias is forwarded in the initalize request (See the step above!), the display of the form will be skipped.</p>
 </div>

+### <a name="trx-iframe"></a>2 - Open RedirectUrl inside an HTML-iFrame
+The RedirectUrl should be opened inside an HTML-iFrame embeded in your webshop or application, to show the hosted card entry form.
+Please view the chapter [**Iframe Integration and CSS**](https://saferpay.github.io/sndbx/CssiFrame.html#chapter-css-iframe) for more information on the iframe integration and use of CSS to style the hosted entry form.

 ### <a name="trx-3ds"></a> 3-D Secure and DCC
-If [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc) are activated on the terminal for the payment method being used, these services are automatically conducted for the transaction as soon as the form has been sent.
+If [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc) are activated on the terminal for the payment method being used, these services are automatically performed for the transaction as soon as the form has been sent.
 For this, no additional steps are necessary for the merchant.

-### <a name="trx-retshop"></a>Return to the Shop
+### <a name="trx-retshop"></a>3 - Return to the Shop
 Once [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc) are completed, the card holder – depending on the outcome – is taken back to one of the **ReturnUrls** of the shop.
 Here, the GET parameters can be read and the **Token** can be assigned to the transaction.
 With the **Token**, the payment can be continued to the next step.

-### <a name="trx-ta"></a>Transaction Authorize
+### <a name="trx-ta"></a>4 - Transaction Authorize
 With Payment Page, the payment is triggered automatically upon completion of [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc).
 In contrast, with Transaction Interface it is triggered separately via [Authorize Request](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize).

 **The Transaction Authorize Request offers further possibilities:**

-+ **Condition:** With the **Condition** parameter, it can be specified that a payment will only be authorized when a 3-D Secure liability shift is present for it.
++ **Condition:** With the **Condition** parameter, it can be specified that a payment will only be authorized when a 3-D Secure liability shift is provided by the cardholders bank.

 + **Secure Card Data:** Via the **RegisterAlias** container, card details from a payment can be stored safely and in conformity with PCI.
 For this, the alias for the card details is transmitted back to the merchant system with the authorization response.
 It is then available for another purchase in the shop, without customers having to enter their card details again.
 See for example the [Initialize request above](https://saferpay.github.io/sndbx/Integration_trx.html#trx-ini).
 The parameter **IdGenerator** is used to determine how the alias is generated.
 If **MANUAL** is specified, the shop system passes an absolutely unique value.
 With **RANDOM**, a random alphanumeric value is generated by Saferpay.
 With **RANDOM_UNIQUE**, it will be additionally verified prior to generation of the alias, as to whether or not the card number/expiration date combination already exists as an alias entry in the database.
 If so, the already existing alias is returned and nothing new is generated.